defoe-code/CDCS_Text_Mining_Lab/Round1_Requirements/Dave/Readme.md

 The project will need to run queries to filter:
 - Articles/text regarding with Music genres
-- Articles/text regardin with British Museum
+- Articles/text regarding with British Museum

-And then run a sentiment analysis with those.
+And then run a sentiment analysis with those (outside defoe).

 ## Quer(ies) Parameters